jasmine/jasmine.github.io/_tutorials/react_with_node.md

 In order to ensure these files are loaded before any specs run, we'll edit `spec/support/jasmine.json`.
-We need the Babel helper to be loaded before any helpers that contain TypeScript code, so we modify `jasmine.json` like so:
+We need the Babel helper to be loaded before any helpers that contain TypeScript, JSX, or any other code that needs to be transpiled, so we modify `jasmine.json` like so:

 ```json
 "helpers": [